nobodyme/blog/content/draft/aws-llm-league/index.md

 ![Domain details](domain.png)

 I honestly did not know what SLED even encompasses.
 So, I set out to find it.
 First I tried my modified, [QnACrafter app](https://partyrock.aws/u/nobodymenav/hZpzbBFCU/QnACrafter2025-SLED).
-It auto selects different aspects when given a topic is given (one can also manually specify topics) and prepares question and answers for it, that gave me a hint but I wanted to dig deeper.
+It auto selects different aspects when a topic is given (one can also manually specify topics) and prepares question and answers for it, that gave me a hint but I wanted to dig deeper.
 A combination of few aspects from party rock and googling.
-I asked chatgpt for more such topics, using this prompt,
+I asked chatgpt for more such topics, using this prompt below,

 ```
 US State government, Local and Education - understand citizen needs in plain language.
 Handle complex scenarios like "I want to open a food truck" or "My neighbor's tree fell on my property" while providing step-by-step guidance through permit applications and licensing.
 Datasets generated should include realistic user queries and appropriate concise and helpful answer like an assistant from US gov public services

 I am building a dataset that will help US citizens in navigation government bureaucracy
 What all aspects should I cover, I have a few, listed below.

-Business Licensing & Permits, Property Rights & Disputes, Education Services, Public Services & Utilities, Public Health, Public Transport, 311 requests, building permits, health and food inspection, business registration, property and assessment, public works and ROW permits, trees and neighbour hood issues, fire inspection and permits, benefits and human services, education, transportation and DMV, Courts & clerks, Community legal aid guide, Street use / right‑of‑way, Food vending & food truck, Stormwater & drainage
+Business Licensing & Permits, Property Rights & Disputes, Education Services, Public Services & Utilities, Public Health,
+Public Transport, 311 requests, building permits, health and food inspection, business registration, property and assessment,
+public works and ROW permits, trees and neighbour hood issues, fire inspection and permits, benefits and human services,
+education, transportation and DMV, Courts & clerks, Community legal aid guide, Street use / right‑of‑way,
+Food vending & food truck, Stormwater & drainage

 I want you to think about all such aspects a citizen will reach out to State and local government officals, just like I have written,

 Categorize them, example,
-1) Business
+1. Business
 - (topic related to business why they would reach out, like) business licensing
 - business permits